 The 1000 Genomes Project took advantage of developments in sequencing technology, which sharply reduced the cost of sequencing.
 It was the first project to sequence the genomes of a large number of people, to provide a comprehensive resource on human genetic variation.
 Data from the 1000 Genomes Project was quickly made available to the worldwide scientific community through freely accessible public databases.

-Sequencing is still too expensive to deeply sequence the many samples being studied for this project.
+Sequencing remained too expensive to deeply sequence the many samples being studied in the project.
 However, any particular region of the genome generally contains a limited number of haplotypes.
-Data can be combined across many samples to allow efficient detection of most of the variants in a region.
-The Project currently plans to sequence each sample to about 4X coverage; at this depth sequencing cannot provide the complete genotype of each sample, but should allow the detection of most variants with frequencies as low as 1%.
+Data was combined across samples to allow efficient detection of most of the variants in a region.
+The project planned to sequence each sample to 4x genome coverage; at this depth, sequencing can not discover all variants in each sample, but can allow the detection of most variants with frequencies as low as 1%.
 In the final phase of the project, data from 2,504 samples was combined to allow highly accurate assignment of the genotypes in each sample at all the variant sites the project discovered.
 The multi-sample approach combined with genotype imputation allowed the project to determine a sample’s genotype, even in variants not covered by sequencing reads in that sample.

 Three pilot studies provided data to inform the design of the full-scale project: